ros2/design/articles/actions.md

 ### Action Server

 An action server provides an action.
-Like topics and services, an action server has a name and a type.
+Like topics and services, an action server has a *name* and a *type*.
-There is only one server per name.
+The name is allowed to be namespaced and must be unique across action servers.
+This means there may be multiple action servers that have the same type running simultaneously (under different namespaces).

 It is responsible for: